 No. A single host in the pool must be specified as the Pool Master.
 The Pool Master controls all administrative activities required on the pool.
-This means that there is no external single point of failure.
-If the Pool Master fails, other hosts in the pool will continue to operate, and the resident VMs will continue to run as normal.
-If the Pool Master cannot be brought back online, one of the other hosts in the pool can be promoted to master to regain control of the pool.
+This design means that there is no external single point of failure.
+If the Pool Master fails, other hosts in the pool continue to operate, and the resident VMs continue to run as normal.
+If the Pool Master cannot come back online, XenServer promotes one of the other hosts in the pool to master to regain control of the pool.

 This process is automated with the High Availability feature.
-Refer to the XenServer 7.0 Administrator's Guide for more details.
+For more information, see the XenServer 7.4 Administrator's Guide.